Theatre Arts (TA)

 1-3 credits, Fall/Winter/Spring

-Training in special forms of theatrical presentation through in-class intensive preparation, study, and program development for public presentation, including comedy improvisation, stand-up comedy, and student directed one-act plays.
+Training in special forms of theatrical performance techniques through in-class intensive preparation, study, and program development for public presentation, including, but not limited to, comedy improvisation, stand-up comedy, and student directed one-act plays.
 Roles in one-act plays require a successful audition.
 Other opportunities open to all.
 May be repeated for up to 6 credits.